Exponential decay for the near-critical scaling limit of the planar Ising model: Preliminary definitions and results

 Moreover, conditioned on $\omega$, the events $\{\sigma(\mathcal{C}_i)=+1\}$ are mutually independent. \end{proposition}

 \begin{proof} It is not hard to show that (see e.g. pp. 447-448 of \cite{Ale98}) for each $\omega\in\{0,1\}^{\mathscr{B}(D^a)}$

 where $o(\omega)$ and $c(\omega)$ denote the number of open and closed edges of $\omega$ respectively.
-So \eqref{eqRN} follows from \eqref{eqFKweight}, \eqref{eqFKdef} and the fact $\tilde{\mathbb{P}}_{D,f,h}^a(\omega)=\mathbb{P}_{D,f,h}^a(\omega)$. \eqref{eqFKweight} also gives for any $\mathcal{C}_i, \mathcal{C}_j\in \mathscr{C}(D^a,\omega)$ with $i\neq j$,
+So \eqref{eqRN} follows from \eqref{eqFKweight}, \eqref{eqFKdef} and the fact $\tilde{\mathbb{P}}_{D,f,h}^a(\omega)=\mathbb{P}_{D,f,h}^a(\omega)$. \eqref{eqFKweight} also gives, for any $\mathcal{C}_i, \mathcal{C}_j\in \mathscr{C}(D^a,\omega)$ with $i\neq j$,

 with a similar product expression for the intersection of three or more of the events $\{\mathcal{C}_i\longleftrightarrow g\}$.
 Hence, conditioned on $\omega$, these events are mutually independent.
-The rest of the proof follows from the Edwards-Sokal coupling. \end{proof} \begin{remark} This type of analysis can be extended to the continuum like what is done in \cite{CCK17} for $h=0$, with the continuum analog of the coupling in Proposition \ref{propFKcon} valid also for $h>0$.
-Such an extension is planned by the authors for a future paper. \end{remark}
+The rest of the proof follows from the Edwards-Sokal coupling. \end{proof} \begin{remark} This type of analysis can be extended to the continuum like what is done in~\cite{CCK17} for $h=0$, with the continuum analog of the coupling in Proposition \ref{propFKcon} valid also for $h>0$.
+See Theorem 2 of \cite{CJN19} for such an extension. \end{remark}